Exploring Edfu's Magnificent Temple of Horus

 - Hypostyle Hall: Place of Ancient Ritual Preparation

 - First and Second Antechambers: Inner Altars of the Priests

 - Inner Passageway: Passage of Victory

 - Temple of Horus History: A Temple Raised by Successions of Ptolemaic Pharaohs

 - Getting to Edfu's Temple of Horus

 Pylon: The Grand Temple Entrance

 Stone sentinels of the falcon-headed god Horus watch over the Great Pylon, while stone reliefs on either side of the gate sing the praises of Ptolemy King Neos Dionysos.

-Dont Miss: the relief of Neos Dionysos holding his enemies by the hair ready to smite them in front of Horus - a fittingly bloody show of kingly strength intended to awe the king's subjects as they entered.
+Don't Miss: the relief of Neos Dionysos (Ptolemy XII) holding his enemies by the hair, ready to smite them in front of Horus - a fittingly bloody show of pharaonic strength intended to awe his Egyptian subjects as they entered.